MonitorQA/ExternalApiDocs/_posts/2020-12-18-get-schedule.md

   "weeks": number
 }
 ```
-  - The `weeks` property specifies how many weeks after the start date the audit ends
+  - The `weeks` property must be greater than 0 and specifies how many weeks after the start date the audit ends
   - The end date is calculated by adding `weeks * 7` days to the audit start date
   - If this would overlap with the next audit, it's automatically adjusted to end one day before the next audit starts
   - Example: `{ "type": 2, "weeks": 3 }` with start on Jan 15 - Audit ends on Feb 5 (Jan 15 + 21 days)